-The JVA calls for CKR and the Company to begin processing immediately available surface dumps, which contain large quantities of high-grade graphite lumps, and develop its three existing adits as well as other locations on the Company's 96,000 acre Aukam site.
-Favorable laboratory results were realized in 2015 and engineering and research continue on the adits and will be expanded elsewhere on the property.
+The JVA and Farm-Out Agreement call for CKR and the Company, prior to commencing the manufacturing of processed graphite, to begin processing immediately available surface dumps, which contain large quantities of high-grade graphite lumps, and develop its three existing adits as well as other locations on the Company's 96,000 acre Aukam site.
+Favorable laboratory results were realized in 2015 and engineering and research continued on the adits in 2016.